 - 1. CF Suitable Person to call the Nursery Manager. - 2.
 CF Suitable Person to have a thorough search of area, remaining staff to stay with the children. - 3.
-Nursery Manager to call parents or carers. - 4.
-The Nursery Manager contact the Nursery Director and coordinators by email. - 5.
-The Manager will contact the parents and police. - 6.
-The Nursery will go into lockdown as the police may wish to interview all staff. s - 7.
-When the police arrive, they will continue with the search. - 8.
-The CF Suitable Person will take advice from the police about returning to the Nursery. - 9.
-All team members will comply with investigations offering as much information as possible. - 10.
-An investigation will also be undertaken by Children-First. - 11.
-The incident will be reported to Ofsted a SIF and timeline will be created. - 12.
-There will be a full investigation, potentially with police support, disciplinary action will be considered. - 13.
-Other agencies may be contacted such as the Police, DBS, LADO and insurers.
+The Nursery Manager contact the Nursery Director and coordinators by email. - 4.
+The Manager will contact the parents and police. - 5.
+When the police arrive, they will continue with the search. - 6.
+The CF Suitable Person will take advice from the police about returning to the Nursery. - 7.
+All team members will comply with investigations offering as much information as possible. - 8.
+An investigation will also be undertaken by Children-First. - 9.
+The incident will be reported to Ofsted a SIF and timeline will be created. - 10.
+There will be a full investigation, potentially with police support, disciplinary action will be considered. - 11.
+Other agencies may be contacted such as the DBS, LADO and insurers.